Companies that use Azure Devops

 The pain points reveal a strong focus on transformation and standardization.
 Companies seek to "modernize legacy systems," "establish technical governance," and "transform from manual deployment approvals to automation and policy-as-code."
 One posting emphasized "standardizing ceremonies and artefacts" while another highlighted "driving adoption of Infrastructure as Code methods."
 I saw repeated emphasis on "reliable, compliant, high-availability systems" and "risk-focused" approaches, suggesting organizations are balancing speed with security and regulatory requirements as they scale their engineering operations.

-👥 What types of companies is most likely to use Azure Devops?
+👥 What types of companies use Azure Devops?

 Company Characteristics